 And its guidelines further point out:

-“the extent of the QMS documented information can differ from one organization to another due to the:
+“the extent of the QMS documented information can differ from one organisation to another due to:

-a) size of organization and its type of activities, processes, products and services;
+- the size of organisation and its type of activities, processes, products, and services;

 But document control is still mandated

 So, while having document controls in place (as outlined in Section 7.5.3) is still a vital and mandatory part of your ISO 9001:2015 obligations, the exact way those controls need to be implemented is unspecified.
 They can be scaled to the size of your operations and the complexity of the tasks your business needs to perform.

 For some SMEs, therefore, using a ‘heavy weight’ digital eQMS (one designed for a company with thousands of employees and a mature and complex product suite) may make daily operations far more complex than they need to be.

 But at the same time, using a paper-based solution, or trying to structure a QMS using Windows File Server, Dropbox or Google Drive will likely not meet the control.

 ISO 9001: 2015 clearly requires a QMS to have robust document controls.
 However, it is mindful that different types and sizes of organisation have distinct needs and resources available to them, but still need to be compliant.